mikheyev/coral-development/README.md

 # An investigation of regulatory changes during the larval development of the coral *Acropora digitifera*

 The bioinformatic pipeline for read mapping, and extracting counts goes as follows.
 The [output](https://github.com/mikheyev/coral-development/tree/master/output) folde contains informative output form the various stages of the analysis and the gene count files.
-The [ref](https://github.com/mikheyev/coral-development/tree/master/ref) folder contains only a list of gene to isoform associations.
+The [ref](https://github.com/mikheyev/coral-development/tree/master/ref) folder contains a list of gene to isoform associations, and the fasta file with the cufflinks predicted transcripts.

 ## trim.sh
    - adaptor and quality trimming